Chaplain brings word of God to cigar factory workers

 Even though it is backbreaking and tedious work, jobs at the cigar factory are highly coveted in a country where 66 percent of Hondurans live in poverty.
 Most households live on less than $1.90 a day.
 And one of the main obstacles to reducing poverty is violence.

 The first thing you notice about the factory is the smell — slightly sweet and pungent, a mixture of ammonia and sugar from the nicotine, combined with flavorings such as cherry, honey, mocha and mesquite added to the leaves.
 It penetrates every inch of the huge factory.

 Read more from United Methodist News Service's series on Honduras and Guatemala.

-Watch video interview with the Rev. José Roberto Peña, the "tobacco chaplain".
+Watch video interview with the Rev. José Roberto Peña, who preaches in a cigar factory.

 A Global Migration Sunday Offering will be taken in United Methodist churches on Dec.
 3, the first Sunday of Advent.
 The offering will be used to directly aid migrants and refugees.
 Thomas Kemper, top executive of the United Methodist Board of Global Ministries, told pastors in Honduras and Guatemala that the world will be praying with them on that day.

 Peña said the work is especially difficult for new employees.
 “When they are new, the first two weeks they experience nausea and headaches.
 It is so hard to begin,” he said.

 In the front of the warehouse, stretched out as far as the eye can see, are people of all ages sitting side by side in what looks like a cross between a school desk and a sewing machine.
 Heads bowed, their stained fingers never stop moving.